YourNush/alx-system_engineering-devops/attack_is_the_best_defense/README.md

 In this project, We will not go over ARP spoofing, but we’ll start by sniffing unencrypted traffic and getting information out of it.

-Sendgrid offers is an emailing service that provides state of the art secure system to send emails, but also supports a legacy unsecured way: telnet.
+[Sendgrid](https://sendgrid.com/)offers is an emailing service that provides state of the art secure system to send emails, but also supports a legacy unsecured way: telnet.
 You can create an account for free, which is what I did, and send an email using telnet

 ## Concept Based on: